How Often Should You Feed Isopods

 Isopods are detritivores that naturally feed on decomposing organic material such as leaf litter, wood, and plant matter.
 In captivity, most of their diet should come from these natural materials within the substrate.

-Maintaining a layer of leaf litter within the enclosure helps replicate this natural feeding environment.
+Maintaining a layer of leaf litter helps replicate the forest floor environment and supports long-term colony health.

 Supplemental Feeding